TurtleBCA/Harmonizer/README.md

 This project is still a work in progress!

-For now, you may read a write-up of this project at my website: https://eliascho.com/
+For more details, you may read an in-depth write-up of this project at my website: https://eliascho.com/